martinfabian/MFXlist/README.md

 ## Customization

+The easiest way to customize MFXlist is to use X-Rayms' preset script (https://gist.github.com/X-Raym/f7f6328b82fe37e5ecbb3b81aff0b744#file-preset-lua).
+A preset script with the variables that seem useful to customize is available from here https://raw.githubusercontent.com/martinfabian/MFXlist/main/MFXpreset.lua Right-click and Save as..
+"MFXpreset.lua" (or whatever) in the same folder as you have the MFXlist script (if you installed through ReaPack this will be Scripts\ReaTeam Scripts\FX).
+The good thing with presets is that these do not get overwritten by updates of the main script.

+Two customizations that are worth mentioning here are:
+* You can replace the standard FX browser with any FX browser you want.
+I have tested Quick Adder (https://forum.cockos.com/showthread.php?t=232928) and Fast FX Finder (https://forum.cockos.com/showthread.php?t=229807), and the preset file mentioned above shows how this is done.
+You get from Reaper the command ID of the FX browser you want to use and put it as a string in place of the "nil", where it says "-- Alternative FX browser, put command ID here" in the preset File.
+* You can also add special FX that you want to have accessible on MFXlist's right-click menu.
+By default, ReaEQ, ReaComp, ReaFIR and ReaDelay are on the right-click menu, but these can be changed by replacing these names in the preset file.

-Since this is a script, you can customize it to your heart's content.
+Now, since MFXlist is an ordinary Reaper Lua script, you have access to the source code and can customize it to your heart's content if you do not want to use a preset script.
 Just like any programmer I am fully convinced that my code is self-documenting, but I have anyway included comments that might be useful for customization; just look at the code, the easiest customizable stuff is at the top.

 ## Enhancements